Fantom Price Hits $0.24 on Top Exchanges (FTM)

 Fantom Profile

 Fantom’s genesis date was June 16th, 2018.
-Fantom’s total supply is 3,175,000,000 coins and its circulating supply is 2,802,050,311 coins.
+Fantom’s total supply is 3,175,000,000 coins and its circulating supply is 2,802,133,454 coins.
+The official website for Fantom is fantom.foundation.
 The Reddit community for Fantom is https://reddit.com/r/fantomfoundation and the currency’s Github account can be viewed here.
 Fantom’s official Twitter account is @fantomfdn and its Facebook page is accessible here.
-The official website for Fantom is fantom.foundation.

 Fantom Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Fantom directly using U.S. dollars.
-Investors seeking to acquire Fantom should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Fantom using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Fantom directly using U.S. dollars.
+Investors seeking to trade Fantom should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Fantom using one of the aforementioned exchanges.

 Receive News & Updates for Fantom Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Fantom and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.